Manage your water - avoid spread of infection

 There are several entry points for diseases in your production, and therefore you will rarely be able to pinpoint exactly when or how an infection entered.
 UV water treatment is your insurance against spread if an infection should occur.

-The UV water treatment solution from Senmatic is environmentally friendly, easy to implement, and can easily be added to a new or existing greenhouse watering system.
+The UV water treatment solution from DGT by Senmatic is environmentally friendly, easy to implement, and can easily be added to a new or existing greenhouse watering system.

 “Don’t gamble with your water supply!
-You can compare the investment with an insurance – and a very inexpensive one compared to the expenses if an infection spread actually occurs in your production.”Morten Hjorth Global Sales Manager at Senmatic
+You can compare the investment with an insurance – and a very inexpensive one compared to the expenses if an infection spread actually occurs in your production.”Morten Krage Key Account Manager at DGT by Senmatic

 Are you interested in learning more about UV disinfection?
-Contact Senmatic today!
+Contact DGT by Senmatic today!

 Preparing for the Future with the Optimal Fertilizer Solution